- Nicholas Calcott

 - Artist Bailey Scieszka as demonic shapeshifter Old Put in 2017.

-We first learned of visual and performance artist Bailey Scieszka when we heard a couple of friends talking about her in 2014.
+We first got put on to visual and performance artist Bailey Scieszka when we heard a couple of friends talking about her in 2014.

 "Do you know Bailey?" asked Gentleman No. 1.